 This help topic is more technical.
 Most people can ignore it.
 This topic is for people who want to know more about how SooSL Desktop stores information on their computer.

 SooSL keeps a settings file.
-This is where SooSL remembers things about how you use SooSL on your computer.
-It remembers things like window size, fonts, keyboards, the last dictionary you had open, etc. This type of information is not stored with individual dictionaries.
-It applies to all your dictionaries and how you use them on a single computer.
+It keeps track of how you use SooSL on your computer.
+It records things like window size, fonts, keyboards, the last dictionary you had open, etc. It applies to all your dictionaries and how you use them on a single computer.

 The normal location for this file is:

 You can edit this file with a text editor if you are careful.
 (Make a spare copy first!)
-Some of it is cryptic; if you don't understand something, leave it alone.
+Some of it is coded and hard to understand; if you don't understand something, leave it alone.

 Over time, the soosl.ini file fills up with junk data.
 Sometimes this can make SooSL behave strangely.
 If this happens, try renaming the soosl.ini file to some other name.
 SooSL will then start over with a new set of settings in a new soosl.in file.
 You'll have to set things up again, such as how you have your screen arranged.
 That doesn't take very long.
 If you want to go back to your old settings, just rename the old file back to "soosl.ini".

 SooSL Desktop creates a folder (directory) called SooSL with your user files.
 The exact location depends on your computer.
 Typical locations are:

 SooSL keeps its log files in the SooSL folder.
 If SooSL is not working right, there may be information in these log files that will help you identify the problem.
 Even if you don't understand them, you can send them to us when you contact us.
 They can help us figure out the problem.

 Along with the log files, the SooSL folder also contains three sub-folders: